Hardwired-Neurons Language Processing Units as General-Purpose Cognitive Substrates: Architecture

 \textbf{The Vector Execution Unit (VEX)} is responsible for executing vector and matrix operations, including calculating attention scores, applying nonlinear functions (e.g., RMSNorm, SwiGLU, softmax), performing residual additions, and handling output sampling.
 1) VEX adopts the FlashAttention computation flow to calculate attention scores.
 The hardware implementation consists of GEMV units and nonlinear operators.
 It fetches queries from the Interconnect Engine and reads keys/value (K/V) pairs from the on-chip Buffer.
 For each chip, the VEX unit is designed to process 32 cached KV-heads per cycle without stalling.
 2) VEX also integrates dedicated nonlinear modules for the efficient computation of RMSNorm, SwiGLU, and softmax operations.
 Additionally, it includes a vector-aligned adder for residual connections and a specialized unit to perform multinomial sampling.

-\textbf{Attention Buffer}.
-On each chip, the Attention Buffer provides 320\,MB storage with a high throughput of 64\,TB/s.
-It primarily functions as a KV Cache for the chip's assigned attention groups.
+\textbf{Attention Buffer}. \revtarget{sec43}The on-chip 320\,MB Attention Buffer comprises 20,000 banks, each with a 16\,KB capacity.
+Every bank features a 1W1R (one-write, one-read) port configuration with a 32-bit access width.
+The Attention Buffer primarily functions as a KV Cache for the chip's assigned attention groups.
 It offloads excess KV entries to HBM only when the on-chip capacity is exceeded.
 This buffer also stores activation vectors for residual connections in the FFN blocks.

 \textbf{Interconnect Engine and Control Unit.} The Interconnect Engine and Control Unit on each chip jointly manage all inter-chip communication and data collectives.
 The communication topology is organized into row-wise and column-wise groups, each with specific supported operations: 1) For row-wise communication, the system supports a \emph{Broadcast} to distribute data (e.g., the activation vector) to all chips within the same row, and a corresponding \emph{Reduce} operation to aggregate the partial sums computed by each chip in that row.
 2) For column-wise communication, the system distributes inputs to chips within a column using either a \emph{Scatter} operation, which provides each chip with a distinct portion of a vector, or a \emph{Broadcast} operation, which provides all chips with the identical vector.
 To collect the results, the system supports both \emph{Reduce} for aggregating partial sums and \emph{Gather} for concatenating output vectors.